acul009/svalin/readme.md

 A lot of this code is still being heavily worked and, is missing security checks and has not been reviewed.

-Feel free to browse the codebase and create issues for any problem you see.

-## What is this ?

-## ⚠️WARNING⚠️

-**This repository is not yet ready for production use.**

-A lot of this code is still being heavily worked and, is missing security checks and has not been reviewed.

 The current focus is getting this behemoth of a project working in any state.

 One the programm is usable, it's going to be time to slowly but surely improve everything.